RahulRoy-rsp/git_learnings/Scenarios/README.md

 git branch -a
 ```

+---

-### You want to know the changes you did so far comparing it with the remote branch.
+### You want to know the changes you did so far, comparing it with the remote branch.
-- It means I have a remote branch named feature-1 in the repo and I have its local branch in my machine, so I did some changes in my local code and now I want to see what changes have I done so far.
+- It means I have a remote branch named *feature-1* in the repo and I have its local branch in my machine, so I did some changes in my local code and now I want to see what changes have I done so far.
 Below command will display line by line changes for all the modified files comparing working directory and remote.
 ```cmd
 git diff